Aegisub/aegisite/source/docs/3.1/Video.html.md

     130
     131

-The first line is the format specification; the string `# keyframe format v1`.
+The first line is the format specification: the string `# keyframe format v1`.
 The second line contains the FPS of the video used to generate the keyframe data; however no programs (Aegisub included) actually support this and so it is typically just `0`.
 Finally, after the fps line